Background & Context

 In 2016, HERC became a formally affiliated Research Centre of DCU's newly established Institute of Education.

-- Research that is relevant to the challenges of innovation, policy and practice in post-compulsory education and training;
+- International and comparative studies in post-compulsory education and training;

 Aims & Method